 In a previous post, we detailed all the talks of the Embedded Systems and Open Hardware track of the Libre Software Meeting, taking place in Geneva in early July.

-Free Electrons will have a quite important presence at this event, with three talks and one tutorial given by Free Electrons engineers.
-You’ll find below the descriptions of the talks given by Free Electrons.
+Bootlin will have a quite important presence at this event, with three talks and one tutorial given by Bootlin engineers.
+You’ll find below the descriptions of the talks given by Bootlin.
 Both my colleague Maxime Ripard and myself will be present at Libre Software Meeting, and we will be happy to meet you there to discuss Embedded Linux and Android topics!

 A look through the Android Stack